JAlcocerT/JAlcocerT/content/blog/entrep-audio.md

 Making admin panels / dashboards / data apps  ( displaying via [chartjs](https://github.com/JAlcocerT/py-speech-rater/blob/main/fastapi-speech-rater/Astro-idol/src/pages/dashboard.astro#L124) ) with this stack does not seem that complicated anymore...

 ![FastAPI x Astro x ChartJS](/blog_img/GenAI/audio/fastapi-chartjssqlite.png)

+And one panel like that to rank users engagement with the app does not seem a bad idea at all :)

 > See the `./fastapi-speech-rater` folder that contains those.
 And the related [tech doc with the **system's architecture**](https://github.com/JAlcocerT/py-speech-rater/blob/main/fastapi-speech-rater/TECH_DOC.md#-system-architecture)